solidato/subgraph/README.md

 Note: At the moment, `:DAO` can be `neokingdom`, `crowdpunk` or `teledisko`

+Another important note: for `neokingdom`, you also need to export the $FORK env variable.

 ### Sample deployment of a new subgraph (i.e. Crowdpunk)

 ℹ️ Update the network json (if not updated already), push the code.